 The indicators must consider before, during, and after the class to succeed in implementing the pattern.
 It will give a mental arrangement to the teacher who decides to implement the pattern for the first time from where and how to design the class activities.
 According to the conceptual pattern of this research, in three steps before, during, and after the class, attention has been paid to the learners and teacher activities separately, which is in line with the flipped learning pattern of Ramadhani and Fitri (2020), Chou, Hung, Tsai, and Chang (2020), and Alsowat (2016).
-However, in their pattern, only the activities of the teacher were considered, and the attention was not on learners' activities.
+However, in their pattern, only the activities.
 Alsowat (2016) only considered the activities without mentioning them to the instructor and learners separately before, during, or after the class.